 2. Focus on Your Hips

-“Your hips are required in every moment you make,” says certified personal trainer Brian Bradley.
+“Your hips are required in every moment you make,” says postural alignment specialist Brian Bradley, vice president of Egoscue.
 Your hips are the epicenter of the body, your anchor when you’re walking, sitting, throwing a ball, or swinging a golf club.
 Yet, too often, the hips are ignored.

 Incorporate daily movements to activate and align the psoas, (the strongest muscle of the hip flexor group).
 Doing so creates a cascade of functionality throughout the body to the spine, the shoulders, the knees and ankles.
 When your body is connected and functional, your workouts and everyday movements are more efficient and effective.
 To light up your hip flexors, try these power moves.